multitudes/42-inception/Add_shared_folder_in_virtualbox.md

+# Add shared folder in VirtualBox

-Yes, specifying `Auto-mount` and a mount point can help ensure that the shared folder is correctly mounted.
+Specifying `Auto-mount` and a mount point can help ensure that the shared folder is correctly mounted.
 Here are the steps:

 1. **Add the Shared Folder in VirtualBox:**
    - Go to the VirtualBox Manager.